oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 The following may be mentors:
 - Allan Zhou (@AllanYangZhou)

-In addition, there are many people on the team who would be happy to provide support and answer questions on particular aspects of the codebase as needed.

 ## Becoming a Mentor

 Are you interested in mentoring in Google Summer of Code 2016 for Oppia?
 Mentoring can be an extremely rewarding experience, though it is a commitment and a responsibility.
 You can be sure you will learn a lot from your potential mentee.
 To learn more about what mentoring entails, check out this [GSoC mentoring guide](https://flossmanuals.net/GSoCMentoring/).